hoangthienan95/computer-vision-project/milestones/tech_report/Technology_Report.md

 ![](images/rpn_fpn_2.png)
 </center>

-where k0 is a user-defined parameter (default: 4), and k is the layer in the FPN to be used for the feature patch.
-So if k = 3, we select P3 for the patch for that ROI.
+`k0` is a user-defined parameter (default: 4), and `k` is the layer in the FPN to be used for the feature patch.
+So if `k = 3`, we select P3 for the patch for that ROI.

 #### ROI Align
 The next phase is the contribution made my the Mask R-CNN architecture.
 Chosen feature maps with possible objects are further refined in the ROI pooling layer.
-The results are sent down 3 branches of the network:
+The results are sent down 3 output branches of the network:

+**Output Branches**

 1. Classification
    * The same classification process is done here as is done with Faster R-CNN.
 The probability of classification is calculated.